 If you profit from your property with short-term arrangements, home and landlord Insurance may not cover related loss, damages, or legal liability.

 Business activities not covered by AAMI Landlord Insurance include short-term rentals, holiday letting or house sharing arrangements including online booking arrangements such as Airbnb or Stayz.

 In these instances, it may be useful to consider short-term rental insurance, or the host protection insurance, if offered by online booking service providers.

 Guests paying to stay in your home with you

-If you rent a room to a boarder or tenant, you may not think of yourself as a landlord.
+If you rent a room to a paying boarder or tenant, you won’t be covered under AAMI Landlord Insurance.
 Landlords don’t usually reside at the properties they lease and typically rent out a home in its entirety.

 - Guide to building insurance for landlords

 - Home insurance and legal liability: What you need to know